-Throughout their lives, women get subjected to a variety of forms of violence.
-Domestic violence is widespread in India, where concerns such as dowry, male domination, and living in joint family arrangements are the norm.
-As a result, these variables contribute to women being victims of domestic violence.
+Throughout their lives, women are subjected to various forms of violence.
+Domestic violence is widespread in India, where concerns such as dowry and male domination.
+These variables contribute to women being victims of domestic violence.
 The figures do not reflect the true picture because things are not reported as often as they should be due to social stigma and the general Indian culture of being concerned about other people’s thoughts.

-Most of the time, the issue only comes to the police attention and the courts of law when the victim dies due to the injuries, commits suicide, or goes to the hospital for treatment.
-Milder kinds of abuse, on the other hand, are mainly undetected.
+Most times, the issue only comes to the police attention and the courts of law when the victim dies due to the injuries, commits suicide, or goes to the hospital for treatment.
+Mild abuse, are undetected.
 As a result, the Protection of Women from Domestic Violence Act was passed to fight unfairness and violence in marriages and families.

 FAQs on women’s rights

-There are 4 types of domestic violence: Physical, Sexual, Verbal and economical.
+There are four types of domestic violence, namely physical, sexual, verbal, and economical.

 What are the norms for domestic violence in India?

-Male Domination, Dowry, Joint Family Arrangements are the significant norms of domestic violence in India.
+Male domination and dowry are significant norms of domestic violence in India.

-Unmarried Individuals are most likely to be the victim of IPV.
+Unmarried Individuals are most likely to be the victim of intimate partner violence.